ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 ## What is an optimistic rollup? {#what-is-an-optimistic-rollup}

 An optimistic rollup is an approach to scaling Ethereum that involves moving computation and state storage off-chain.
-Optimistic rollups execute transactions outside of Ethereum, but post transaction data to Mainnet as `calldata`
+Optimistic rollups execute transactions outside of Ethereum, but post transaction data to Mainnet as `calldata`.

 Optimistic rollup operators bundle multiple off-chain transactions together in large batches before submitting to Ethereum.
 This approach enables spreading fixed costs across multiple transactions in each batch, reducing fees for end-users.
 Optimistic rollups also use compression techniques to reduce the amount of data posted on Ethereum.